Veterans Day Message from 51st FW CC

 |0

-This work, Veterans Day Message from 51st FW CC, by SrA Branden Rae, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Veterans Day Message from 51st FW CC, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT